 Further information and templates to help producers comply with the regulations are available from the Environment Agency.

-Accept WEEE for free from customers purchasing like-for-like products, regardless of whether this is done in store, online or by mail order:
+Accept WEEE for free from customers supplied like-for-like products, regardless of whether this is done in store, online or by mail order:

 - Retailers with a sales area of EEE greater than 400 square metres must also accept small WEEE (less than 25 cm on its longest side) for free from private household customers at their retail site or close to it without the requirement to purchase new EEE

 Where a take back WEEE service is offered, retain relevant documentation of WEEE returned for at least four years.

 Where a take back WEEE service is not offered, pay to join a Distributor Takeback Scheme (DTS) and direct end users to their local authority recycling centres.